alissatroiano/MS-1/README.md

 ![Trade Off Chart](assets/development/tradeoffchart.png)

-A full write-up of this exercise can also be viewed [here](assets/development/StrategyActivity.pdf).
+A full write-up of the strategy planning conducted for this project can also be viewed [here](assets/development/ms1planning.pdf).
+To only view charts and tables, checkout [this document](strategyplane.pdf).

 Once the strategy exercises were completed, thhe following wireframes were created by the [developer](https://www.github.com/alissatroiano).